About Me

 This crash landing left my Dad with a broken neck, me with a broken heart, and my Mom an alcoholic.

-They built a gourmet pasta business from scratch that started in our kitchen and within 7 years they had 40 employees.
+They built a gourmet pasta business from scratch that started in our kitchen, and within 7 years, they had 40 employees.
 They won Washington State Small Business of the Year and even flew to DC to receive their award in the Rose Garden from then-President Bush.

-Inspired by my high-achieving parents, I also became a high achiever—in High School, I was Valedictorian, Class President, voted "Most Artistic" and "Most Likely to Succeed"—until the accident flipped that world upside down.
+Inspired by my high-achieving parents, I also became a high achiever—in High School, I was Valedictorian, Class President, voted "Most Artistic" and "Most Likely to Succeed."

 When I came home for visits from college, I found bottles of alcohol my Mom had stashed away.
 I couldn’t get through a single visit without multiple calls to my therapist to help me navigate the hurricane of emotions that continued to flood me.

-My Dad was the one who fell out of the balloon, yet my entire family was now falling apart.
-My Dad’s loss of mobility was the first in a series of losses.
-My parents lost everything—their business, their home, and their pride.
+Dad’s loss of mobility was the first in a series of losses.
+My parents lost their business, their home, and their pride.

 The prior year, at a business conference, after telling my story to a complete stranger with the same name as my father—he serendipitously responded “Charis, I understand your Dad being paralyzed for nearly 20 years—But why are YOU paralyzed?”

-At that moment, something literally cracked open inside me.
+Something literally cracked open inside me.
 The next day I happened to meet a life coach who would help me peel back my protective layers.

 I had to learn to Trust.
 Myself.
 And the world.